“Though the problems of the world are increasingly complex,

 Polytunnels and greenhouses serve key functions at critical times of the growing year: frost protection in shoulder seasons & winter, temperature buffering, increasing soil temperature and increasing heat units for warm-loving plants.

 Prefab moveable hoophouses are available for lower growing crops, or you can make your own with municipal poly, rebar pins, and greenhouse poly.
 Avoid PVC where you can, it’s manufacturing is toxic and the product does not last.

-8. Increase Storm Water Infrastructure: Rain Gardens, Tanks & Bio-Swales to Manage Peak Plows and Create Storage
+8. Increase Storm Water Infrastructure: Rain Gardens, Tanks & Bio-Swales to Manage Peak Flows and Create Storage

 Walk into an old growth forest and describe the topography.
 Perfectly graded and smooth?
 Not even close.
 ‘Rough and loose’?
 Pit and mounds’?
 That’s more like it.
 By creating sunken + raised areas, swales on contour, and seasonal creeks, we can buffer against the larger storms that are predicted with climate change.